MicrosoftDocs/sdk-api/sdk-api-src/content/msrdc/nf-msrdc-isimilaritytraitsmappedview-get.md

 ### -param viewInfo [out]

 Pointer to a location that receives a <a href="https://msdn.microsoft.com/f7bd0ebd-6abd-4d2c-af7d-21a90a633276">SimilarityMappedViewInfo</a> structure containing information about the mapped view.

-#### - fileOffset [in]

-Beginning file offset, in bytes, of the underlying file data to be mapped in the mapped view.

 ## -returns